wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 And then add the interceptor to the providers:

-On AppComponent and HomeComponent initialization we use Okt''s authentication state and provide a callback that will be executed any time state is updated.
-If our app is''t authenticated HomeComponent will render Login button with a link to redirect URL for us to authenticate.
+On AppComponent and HomeComponent initialization we use Okta's authentication state and provide a callback that will be executed any time state is updated.
+If our app isn't authenticated HomeComponent will render Login button with a link to redirect URL for us to authenticate.
 If the user is authenticated our HomeComponent will redirect the user to SugarLevelListComponent.

 Generate the home component as before: